 For those who did attend our 2020 NADSFL Annual Conference, all materials are posted on the Members Only Page.
-Our Leadership and Learning Chair, Leslie Grahn, will be leading NADSFL TED Talk Tuesdays this year, with our first one on Tuesday, January 5th.
-We will be resuming the NADSFL Cafes in February, and those announcements will be sent out to members as soon as we have more details.
+Our Leadership and Learning Chair, Leslie Grahn, has been leading montly NADSFL TED Talk Tuesdays this year, with our first one on Tuesday, January 5th.

 If you are a new or ”new-ish” district supervisor and you would like a NADSFL mentor, please contact our Mentoring Chair, Paris Granville, at email@example.com.

 Don’t forget to mark your calendars for the next NADSFL Annual Conference in San Diego, November 16-18, 2021.

 Please check the Documents page for NADSFL guidance resources during the Covid-19 challenges.
 The document will be updated as new resources become available.
 You may also download Online Learning Ideas here.
 Our sister organization, NCSSFL has posted a Resource Bank and The National Network for Early Language Learning (NNELL) also offers these great ideas.
 Leslie Grahn also has curated Resources for the Shift to Online and Blended Learning.

 Updated NADSFL Statement on Prejudice Hate and Violence (March 2021)

 NADSFL joins with ACTFL, NCSSFL, and the regional and state language organizations in decrying violence, hate, and bigotry in all forms.